Laiwan

-Laiwan (born 1961) is a Zimbabwean interdisciplinary artist, art critic, gallerist, writer, curator and educator.
-Her wide-ranging practice is based in poetics and philosophy.
-She lives in Vancouver, British ColumbiaCanada.
+Laiwan (born 1961) is an interdisciplinary artist, writer, curator, gallerist, activist, and educator.
+Her wide-ranging artistic practice is based in poetics and philosophy.
+She lives in Vancouver, British Columbia.

 Biography

-Laiwan was born in Harare, Zimbabwe in 1961.
-Her family emigrated to Canada in 1977 to leave the war in Rhodesia.

-She graduated from Emily Carr College of Art and Design (now Emily Carr University of Art and Design) in 1983.
-In 1999, she received an MFA from Simon Fraser University in Vancouver, British Columbia.
+Laiwan was born in Harare, Zimbabwe in 1961 of Toisan Chinese descent.
+Her family emigrated to Canada in 1977 to leave the war in apartheid Rhodesia.
+She graduated with a diploma from Emily Carr College of Art and Design (now Emily Carr University of Art and Design) in 1983.
+In 1999, she received a Master of Fine Arts from Simon Fraser University School for the Contemporary Arts.

-She is an interdisciplinary artist interested in poetics and philosophy.
-Laiwan has won several prizes, such as the 2021 Emily Award from Emily Carr University.
-She founded the Or Gallery in 1983, while Arni Haraldsson, Petra Watson, Lori Hinton, Michelle Normoyle, and Ken Lum were the founders of the Or Gallery Society, established under the Society Act in 1984.
-As the founder her intent was to dispel myths about the impossibility of founding and operating a gallery, particularly for women.
+In 1983, Laiwan founded Or Gallery, while Arni Haraldsson, Petra Watson, Lori Hinton, Michelle Normoyle, and Ken Lum were the founders of the Or Gallery Society, established under the Society Act in 1984.
+As the founder, her intent was to dispel myths about the impossibility of founding and operating a gallery, particularly for women.
 She was chair of the grunt gallery board of directors from 2010 to 2014.

-Laiwan teaches in the Interdisciplinary Arts Program at Goddard College in Washington State.
+From 2001 to 2022, Laiwan taught in the Master of Fine Arts Interdisciplinary Arts program at Goddard College in Washington state.
+She currently works in the Vancouver Park Board's Decolonization, Arts and Culture Department.

 Artistic practice

-Laiwan investigates embodiment through performativity, writing, music, and audio works, in a variety of media.
-Her practice unravels and engages in the idea of presence by way of bodily and emotional intelligence.
+Laiwan's socially, culturally, and environmentally engaged practice includes performance, photography, drawing, installation, audio, video, writing, research, memes, web projects, mapping, and interactive public art projects.
+She has been investigating colonialism since the 1980s, with an emphasis on decoloniality.
+She explores concepts of presence by way of bodily, emotional intelligence, and spatial politics located in the environment.
+Her more recent work addresses biodiversity, human impacts on ecosystems, and our relationships with non-human species.

+Laiwan has been awarded numerous prizes, including a 2023 VIVA Award, 2021 Emily Award from Emily Carr University, 2021 BC Arts Council Visual Arts Award, 2020 Canada Council Research and Creation Award, and the 2008 Vancouver Queer Media Artist Award.
+She has received commissions from the City of Vancouver's Public Art Program, Vancouver Heritage Foundation, and Burnaby Art Gallery.
+From 2017 to 2018, she had a residency with the University of British Columbia's Department of Earth, Ocean, and Atmospheric Sciences.

-Her work is held in Vancouver Art Gallery collection, Morris and Helen Belkin Art Gallery Collection, and other private collections, and her time-based work is available from VIVO Media Arts Centre in Vancouver, and V-Tape in Toronto.
+Her work is held in the Vancouver Art Gallery, Morris and Helen Belkin Art Gallery, and other private collections, while her time-based work is available from VIVO Media Arts Centre in Vancouver and V-Tape in Toronto.